PINTO0309/PINTO_model_zoo/458_YOLOv9-Discrete-HeadPose-Yaw/README.md

 https://github.com/user-attachments/assets/bd484aa5-681f-4075-ae6f-da464fc56c4a

-- The `h` key on the keyboard can be used to enable or disable the hand recognition mode.

 The use of [CD-COCO: Complex Distorted COCO database for Scene-Context-Aware computer vision](https://github.com/aymanbegh/cd-coco) has also greatly improved resistance to various types of noise.

 - Global distortions